aplicaciones-web-crew-web/vehix-project-report/docs/chapter-V.md

 		<tr>
 			<td>Sprint 4 Goal</td>
 			<td>
 				Our focus is to develop more endpoints, add views to the web application, add new views to maintenance.
 We believe it delivers a good impresion to new clients and active use to the product.
-This will be confirmed when the customers interact actively with the new features and that will be offer to them.
+This will be confirmed when the customers interact actively with the new features that will be offer to them.
 			</td>
 		</tr>
 		<tr>